SofaComplianceRobotics/docs-support/docs/Users/Emio/getting-started-with-emio.md

 import calib_rgb_window from './img/calibration_rgb.png';
 import calib_simulation from './img/calibration_simulation.png';

-# Getting Started with Emio
+# Getting Started With Emio

 Emio is a parallel deformable robot.
 Together with the desktop application [Emio Labs](../../../Users/EmioLabs/), this hands-on platform provides a practical introduction to the concepts of compliant and deformable robotics.